nestordemeure/shaman/tools/shamanizer/readme.md

 # SHAMANIZER

+**WARNING: This is an obsolete python version.
+We now have a much more efficient tool based on the [Clang](https://en.wikipedia.org/wiki/Clang) compiler.**

 ## What is Shamanizer ?

 The shamanizer.py python3 script can be used to automatically instruments a file or folder of C++ files with Shaman.